 Q7.
 What made you choose the industry you work in and what are its pros and cons?

-I was always good in Accounting during my Higher secondary education.
-The other programs were too basic for me, hence I decided to do my graduation in Accounting and Finance.
+I was always good in accounting during my higher secondary education.
+The other programs were too basic for me; hence I decided to do my degree in Accounting and Finance.
 Of course, after having joined the program, I learned a lot of new aspects of this study, which also led me to decide what profession I would ideally want to take up as a career path.

-Unlike other professions, being into a Finance profession is slightly tough as the employer is always looking for a much experienced personnel because of the high level of work profile involved.
-But it’s always good to start small in such cases, where one is able to learn and practise his/her knowledge.
-But it is also a very high levelled job, where one is responsible for the job one holds, as he/she would be dealing with numbers.
+Unlike other professions, being in the finance profession is slightly tough as the employer is always looking for highly experienced personnel because of the high level of work involved.
+It’s always good to start small in such cases, where one is able to learn and practice his/her knowledge.
+But it is also a very high levelled job, with a great deal of responsibility.

 Q8.
 What are the top three tips you would give to current students and recent graduates who are looking for a similar career to yourself?